|Height:||24 – 29 inches|

-The Canadian Eskimo Dog was close to extinction in the 1960s, in part due to the influx of snowmobiles replacing them for transport but also a mass slaughter of the dogs lead by RCMP forces under government instruction, a fact which has been hotly debated and written off as conspiracy in some circles.
-Added to this was the widespread introduction of Huskies to the area, dogs that had more energy and stamina and eventually replaced the Eskimo dogs.
+The Canadian Eskimo Dog was close to extinction in the 1960s, some believe it was due to the influx of snowmobiles replacing them for transport.
+However, their extinction scare was mainly a result of a mass slaughter of the dogs lead by RCMP forces under government instruction, a fact which has been hotly debated and written off as conspiracy in some circles.
+Added to this was the widespread introduction of Huskies to the area, dogs that had more energy and stamina, and eventually replaced the Eskimo dogs.

 3. Breeders are bringing them back from the brink